freaktechnik/eslint-plugin-botland/README.md

   Check for variables to be set when read and functions to be defined on the top level scope.
 - `no-unsupported-syntax`
   Check for unsupported JS syntax features.
+- `no-terminator-expression`
+  Terminators must always be a statement on their own line.
 - `only-global-function-declaration`
   Top level code must be function declarations and function declarations must be on the top level.
 - `prefer-function`